History of MCRR

 The Midwest Old Threshers Board was certain this new idea was more than they wanted to handle.
 They asked the railroad group to form a separate organization from Midwest Old Threshers.
 The Midwest Central Railroad -- MCRR -- came to be.
 Stan Mathews, Harold McLeran and Lloyd Peterson served on the first Board of Directors.

-This little group of railroaders was able to raise over $7,000 from the mailings and went to South Carolina.
+This small group of railroaders was able to raise over $7,000 from the mailings and went to South Carolina.
 There they purchased a 1891, 2-6-0 Baldwin Locomotive, the #6, made by the Baldwin Locomotive Works, Pennsylvania.
 The #6 had been originally ordered new for the Surry Sussex and South Hampton Railroad in Virginia.
 The engine hauled passengers and freight until it was sold to the Argent Lumber Co in Hardeeville, SC. in about 1935 to help haul lumber and work as a yard engine.

 Also purchased at that same sale, was a 1906, 2-6-0 Baldwin Locomotive, the #2.
 This engine served the New Berlin and Winfield Railroad in Pennsylvania.
 The two locomotives, a car load of railroad related pieces, a Model T motor car, a four man pump car, and a section car were purchased from the money raised from the fund drive.